 )

 Let’s run models in two steps.
 The first is a simple, fast shallow random forest, to confirm that the model will run and observe feature importance scores.
-The second will use xgboost
+The second will use xgboost.
+Both use the basic recipe preprocessor for now.

 We will use 5-fold cross validation and stratify on the outcome to build models that are less likely to over-fit the training data.